ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `percent` |
 | `Segment By` | `Service instance name, IBM IAM Id, Service instance` |
-{: caption="Table 13.
-IAM ID bytes in quota used percentage metric metadata" caption-side="bottom"}
+{: caption="IAM ID bytes in quota used percentage metric metadata" caption-side="bottom"}

 This is for information to help you monitor trends in your usage, particularly if any IAM IDs are producing close to their quota limits.